Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Things to Know When Owning a Schneagle:

-Is the compact and friendly Schneagle sounding better and better to you?
-Before you commit to buying or adopting one of these dogs, it’s wise to consider how their nutrition and health needs relate to your life as well.
+Does the compact and friendly Schneagle sound better and better to you?
+Before you commit to buying or adopting one of these dogs, it’s wise to consider how their nutrition and health needs relate to your lifestyle.

 Food & Diet Requirements 🦴

 Small dogs like the Schneagle require a similarly small amount of food, with most Schneagles needing no more than one cup of high-quality dry dog food per day.
 They can be greedy eaters, so it’s recommended to break this single cup of food into three servings doled out throughout the day.
-Always monitor your Schneagle’s food intake closely (including treats), as they tend to put on weight quickly.
+Always monitor your Schneagle’s food intake closely (including treats) since they gain weight quickly.

 Exercise 🐕

-Energetic but not pushy, the Schneagle will often get plenty of exercise in a day simply by following you around the house as you move from room to room.
+The Schneagle is energetic but not pushy, and they’ll get some of their exercise simply by following you around the house as you move from room to room.
 Still, it’s advisable to provide them with around an hour of moderate exercise per day to keep their weight in a safe and healthy range.

 Training 🦮